An Operational Approach to Information Leakage via Generalized Gain Functions: A Variational Formula for -R e nyi divergence with Applications to Information Leakage

 \section{A Variational Formula for $\infty$-R\'{e}nyi divergence with Applications to Information Leakage}

-In this section, we study some variants of maximal $g$-leakage depending on the type of the adversary by obtaining a variational characterization of R\'{e}nyi divergence of order $\infty$ that is naturally connected to leakage measures, which may be of independent interest.
-In particular, we consider maximal expected gains of an adversary in separately guessing randomized functions of $X$ and our variational characterization is in terms of the ratio of these maximal expected gains. \begin{theorem}[A variational characterization for $D_\infty(\cdot||\cdot)$] Given two probability distributions $P_X$ and $Q_X$ on a finite alphabet $\mathcal{X}$, let $g:[0,1]\rightarrow [0,\infty)$ be a function satisfying the following assumptions: \begin{itemize} \item $g(0)=0$ and $g$ is continuous at 0, \item $0<\sup_{p\in[0,1]}g(p)<\infty$. \end{itemize} Then, we have
+{In the previous two sections, we examined information leakage measures, in particular, maximal $g$-leakage, where the adversary is allowed to make multiple guesses.
+In this section, we study some variants of maximal $g$-leakage depending on the type of adversary by obtaining a variational characterization of R\'{e}nyi divergence of order $\infty$.
+Such a characterization adds to a growing set of information measures written in a variational form, which may be of independent interest.
+We focus on the scenario where the adversary can make only a single guess in this section.} In particular, we consider maximal expected gains of an adversary in separately guessing randomized functions of $X$ and our variational characterization is in terms of the ratio of these maximal expected gains. \begin{theorem}[A variational characterization for $D_\infty(\cdot||\cdot)$] {Let $P_X$ and $Q_X$ be two probability distributions on a finite alphabet $\mathcal{X}$ and $g:[0,1]\rightarrow [0,\infty)$ be a gain function satisfying the following assumptions:} \begin{itemize} \item $g(0)=0$ and $g$ is continuous at 0, \item $0<\sup_{p\in[0,1]}g(p)<\infty$. \end{itemize} Then, we have

-where $P_U(u)=\sum_xP_X(x)P_{U|X}(u|x)$ and $Q_U(u)=\sum_xQ_X(x)P_{U|X}(u|x)$. \end{theorem} \begin{remark} Interestingly, there are non-positive gain functions too that do not satisfy the conditions in Theorem~\ref{theorem:main-varchar} but \eqref{eqn:variationalmain} still holds.
-For example, $g(t)=\log{t}$ is one such function (see Appendix~\ref{appendix-loggain} for details). \end{remark} A detailed proof of Theorem~\ref{theorem:main-varchar} is in Section~\ref{proofofthm5}.
-The expressions in the ratio in \eqref{eqn:variationalmain} capture the maximal expected gains in guessing an unknown random variable $U$ distributed according to $P_U$ or $Q_U$, respectively.
+where $P_U(u)=\sum_xP_X(x)P_{U|X}(u|x)$ and $Q_U(u)=\sum_xQ_X(x)P_{U|X}(u|x)$. \end{theorem} \begin{remark} {Interestingly, there are non-positive gain functions {\blue{also}} for which while the conditions in Theorem~\ref{theorem:main-varchar} are not satisfied, \eqref{eqn:variationalmain} still holds.} For example, $g(t)=\log{t}$ is one such function (see Appendix~\ref{appendix-loggain} for details). \end{remark} A detailed proof of Theorem~\ref{theorem:main-varchar} is in Appendix~\ref{proofofthm5}.
+The numerator and the denominator in the ratio in \eqref{eqn:variationalmain} capture the maximal expected gains in guessing an unknown random variable $U$ distributed according to $P_U$ or $Q_U$, respectively.
 In a way, this ratio compares the distributions $P_X$ and $Q_X$ and is certainly dependent on the gain function $g$.
 However, our variational characterization in \eqref{eqn:variationalmain} shows that this ratio when optimized over all the channels $P_{U|X}$ remains constant irrespective of the gain function used, i.e., \eqref{eqn:variationalmain} holds for a broad class of gain functions.
 Some examples of gain function $g$ that satisfy the conditions in Theorem~\ref{theorem:main-varchar} are

 We obtain the following corollary from Theorem~\ref{theorem:main-varchar} by substituting the latter gain function $g_\alpha(t)=\frac{\alpha}{\alpha-1}t^{\frac{\alpha-1}{\alpha}}, \ \text{where}\ \alpha\in(1,\infty)$ (related to a class of adversarial loss functions, namely, $\alpha$-loss~\cite{LiaoKS20}) and using \cite[Lemma~1]{LiaoKS20} which gives closed-form expressions for the corresponding optimization problems in the numerator and the denominator in \eqref{eqn:variationalmain}. \begin{corollary} Given two probability distributions $P_X$ and $Q_X$ on a finite alphabet $\mathcal{X}$, we have, for $\alpha\in(1,\infty)$,